lesaint/lesaint.github.io/damapping/framework/getting-started.md

 ---
 layout: damapping
 title: Getting started with the DAMapping framework
 excerpt: This page will help you to get started with the *DAMapping framework*.
-How to install it, understand its principles, get started with basic usage, map bean tree, integrate with dependency injection frameworks...
+How to install it, understand its principles, get started with basic usage, map object tree, integrate with dependency injection frameworks...
 css: damapping
 categories:
  - damapping
 comments: true
 ---

-This page will help you to get started with the *DAMapping framework*: install it, understand its principles, get started with basic usage and bean tree mapping, integrate with dependency injection frameworks...
+This page will help you to get started with the *DAMapping framework*: install it, understand its principles, get started with basic usage and object tree mapping, integrate with dependency injection frameworks...

 * Table of Contents
 {:toc}